- Where Should I Let My Customers Use the Open Pricing Functionality?

 To enable the Name your Price functionality for your products, you must first focus on the frontend appearance of your ‘suggest price’ section.

-- In the module settings, go to the Options sections for this.
+- In the plugin settings, go to the Options section for this.

 - Set a value for the Frontend Label.
 This value will appear before the ‘Make Your Price’ input field.
 So, you must provide a meaningful label to let your buyer know about this advanced functionality.